ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 provided the SVCB answer.

-As another example, being able to discover a Designated Resolver for a known Encrypted Resolver is useful when a client has a DoT configuration for `foo.resolver.example.com` but is on a network that blocks DoT traffic.
+As another example, being able to discover a Designated Resolver for a known Encrypted DNS Resolver is useful when a client has a DoT configuration for `foo.resolver.example.com` but is on a network that blocks DoT traffic.
 The client can still send a query to any other accessible resolver (either the local network resolver or an accessible DoH server) to discover if there is a designated